 K: Literally until New Years eve and you popped me out the next day yeah?

 S: Yeah pretty much!
-I remember being at party with everyone pretty close to my due date.
+I remember being at a party with everyone pretty close to my due date.
 I still went to gigs and stuff, to me it just had to work with everything I was doing.
 Of course I didn’t do anything bad like smoke or drink I felt at ease with it, I wanted to eat properly and look after myself.

 K: What don’t they tell you about motherhood?